StanfordSpezi/SpeziBluetooth/README.md

 To retrieve the list of nearby devices you may use [`nearbyDevices(for:)`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth/nearbyDevices(for:)).

+> [!TIP]
-> Tip: To easily access the first connected device, you can just query the SwiftUI Environment for your `BluetoothDevice` type.
+> To easily access the first connected device, you can just query the SwiftUI Environment for your `BluetoothDevice` type.
   Make sure to declare the property as optional using the respective [`Environment(_:)`](https://developer.apple.com/documentation/swiftui/environment/init(_:)-8slkf) initializer.

 The below code example demonstrates all these steps of retrieving the `Bluetooth` module from the environment, listing all nearby devices, auto connecting to the first one and displaying some basic information of the currently connected device.